metrico/qryn-docs/docs/ingestion.md

 Ingesting data with **qryn** is easy and painless.
 Just pick an integration and you're set!

-### How

-Our application implements _industry standard_ APIs and _globally established_ monitoring protocols.
+Our polyglot stack implements _industry standard_ APIs and _globally established_ monitoring protocols.
 This allows us to ingest _"foreign"_ data into our tables without demanding anything out of the user.
 You keep using your preferred _Agent or Method_ to send data, and _qryn does the rest_.

 <br />